 - This pressing may be the QUIETEST Robert Ludwig pressing we have ever played, with no marks and no Inner Groove Damage (which is almost always present on “Thank You”)

 - The seller charged us a pretty penny for this copy, and he was right to do so — we just never find them with audiophile surfaces such as these

-- We long ago gave up on anything but these killer RL (and SS) pressings, because nothing else comes close
+- Years ago we gave up on everything but these killer RL (and SS) pressings, because nothing else can hold a candle to them

-- With copies selling for $1000+ on ebay, sometimes $3k+, we’re having to pay big bucks for Zep II these days, but if any album is worth it, it’s this one
+- With copies selling for $1000+ on ebay, sometimes $3000+, we’re forced to pay big bucks for Zep II these days, but if any album is worth it, it’s this one

 It’s become a common dealbreaker for the records we buy on the internet.
 We get them in, we play that track, we hear it distort and we pack the record up and send it back to the seller.

-But this copy plays clean (barring the marks mentioned above) all the way to the end on both sides — assuming you have a highly-tweaked, high-performance front end of course.
+But this copy plays clean all the way to the end on both sides — assuming you have a highly-tweaked, high-performance front end of course.

 - The biggest, most immediate staging in the largest acoustic space

 - The most Tubey Magic, without which you have almost nothing.
 CDs give you clean and clear.
 Only the best vintage vinyl pressings offer the kind of Tubey Magic that was on the tapes in 1969

 - Tight, note-like, rich, full-bodied bass, with the correct amount of weight down low